arno06/FDT/README.md

  * Upload : make sure that the parent folder exists before uploading each files
  * Comparison : Each uploaded files are then compared in order to make sure that modification are deployed
  * OPCache : A script is deployed on the remote host that invalidate each PHP files in the OP Cache.
 If there is a TPL file, OP Cache si simply resetted

-If a step fails, deployment is stopped but no rollback (for now) and you can open the inspector for more informations.
+Once a step fails, deployment is stopped but there is no rollback (for now) and you can open the inspector for more informations.